 Can a cracked tooth heal on its own?

 Unlike bone, tooth enamel and dentine do not have the ability to regenerate or repair themselves once damaged.
-A cracked tooth will not heal on its own.
-While minor enamel craze lines may not require treatment, any crack that is producing sensitivity or discomfort should be assessed by a dentist.
-Our article on whether a tooth can regrow after a break explains the science behind this.
+A cracked tooth will not heal on its own, and in many cases, the crack may gradually worsen over time if left unaddressed.
+While minor enamel craze lines — the very fine surface cracks that are common in adult teeth — may not require treatment, any crack that is producing sensitivity or discomfort should be assessed by a dentist.
+Early evaluation can help identify appropriate options before the situation becomes more complex.

 Is a cracked tooth considered a dental emergency?

 Whether a cracked tooth requires emergency attention depends on the severity of the symptoms.
-A small crack with occasional mild sensitivity may be manageable until a routine appointment.
-However, if you are experiencing severe pain, significant swelling, or signs of infection, it is advisable to seek prompt dental care.
+A small crack with occasional mild sensitivity may be manageable until a routine appointment can be arranged.
+However, if you are experiencing severe pain, significant swelling, signs of infection, or if a large piece of tooth has broken away, it is advisable to seek prompt dental care.
+Your dentist can assess the situation and provide appropriate guidance based on the clinical findings.

 Can a cracked tooth lead to infection?